AssassinUKG/PortHunter/readme.md

 ```

 ## Roadmap & Future Improvements
-- 🔄 **Resume feature** - Restart from the last interrupted scan.
+- 🔄 **Resume Feature** - Restart from the last interrupted scan.
-- 🔔 **Notification support** - Send alerts via Slack or email when changes are detected.
+- 🔔 **Notification Support** - Send alerts via Slack or email when changes are detected.
-- 📡 **Multi-target scanning** - Support for scanning multiple IPs in a single execution.
+- 📡 **Multi-target Scanning** - Support for scanning multiple IPs in a single execution.

 ## Contributions
 Contributions are welcome!
 If you have ideas or improvements, feel free to submit an issue or a pull request.